taskctl/taskctl/README.md

 ### How does it differ from go-task/task?
 It's amazing how solving same problems lead to same solutions. taskctl and go-task have a lot of concepts in common but also have some differences.
 1. Main is pipelines.
 Pipelines and stages allows more precise workflow design because same tasks may have different dependencies (or no dependencies) in different scenarios.
-2. Contexts allow you to set up execution environment, shell or binaries which will run your task.
+2. Contexts allow you to set up execution environment, shell or binary which will run your task.

 ## Autocomplete
 ### Bash